notpresident35/awesome-learn-gamedev/README.md

 ### Animation

-🟪 [The Animator's Survival Kit](http://www.theanimatorssurvivalkit.com) - An essential resource for any animator.
+[The Animator's Survival Kit](http://www.theanimatorssurvivalkit.com) 🟪 - An essential resource for any animator.
 Has a price tag, but if you want to get a job in industry, it is well worth your money.

-💠[The 12 Principles of Animation](https://www.youtube.com/watch?v=haa7n3UGyDc&list=PL-bOh8btec4CXd2ya1NmSKpi92U_l6ZJd) - A visual tutorial series on a fundamental part of animation.
+[The 12 Principles of Animation](https://www.youtube.com/watch?v=haa7n3UGyDc&list=PL-bOh8btec4CXd2ya1NmSKpi92U_l6ZJd) 💠 - A visual tutorial series on a fundamental part of animation.

 [Hybrid 02 Maya Rig](https://oninationsquad.gumroad.com/l/hybrid02) - A humanoid rig for Maya, free for non-commercial use.